-Deploy AI facial recognition software safely
+Be responsible and de-risk your AI facial recognition software deployments

 Anekanta® AI have developed a number of independent, vendor agnostic AI governance frameworks expertly designed to assess the safety of high-risk AI and the impact on stakeholders.
 Our Facial Recogniton Privacy Impact Risk Assessment System™ contains a small sub-set of our wider capability.
 Find out more.